kazuumaVII/kazuumaVII/README.md

 👨‍💻 About me
 ------------

 Hello and welcome to my profile!
-Let me introduce myself, I'm François, a freelance web developer, nice to meet you 🖐
+Let me introduce myself, I'm François, a freelance web developer, nice to meet you.  🖐

 After studying at [Ecole 42 Paris](https://42.fr/) and completing my studies, I decided to focus on web development.